 Banff Ave Brewing Company

-A local favorite with on-site brewed beer on tap, the food offerings go beyond pub fare.
+A local favorite with on-site brewed craft beer on tap, the food offerings go beyond pub fare.
 Of course you can find burgers, fries and sandwich options to accompany its selection of ales and lagers.

-The Bison also delivers great veg-forward options like roasted cauliflower, crab and avocado dip, scorched shisito peppers and burrata salad.
+It also delivers great veg-forward options like roasted cauliflower, crab and avocado dip, scorched shisito peppers and burrata salad.
 It’s a great choice for a fancy night out enjoying some of the best food in Banff.
 In summer, enjoy a seat on the outdoor patio deck to enjoy mountain views.

 This adorable little 1950s tearoom at the top of Norquay Ski Resort has been transformed into a modern bistro, accessible via a retro two-person chairlift.
 Cliffhouse is open in winter and summer, and at an elevation of 6900 ft, guests enjoy some of the best views in Banff.

 Sip on mugs of hot chocolate with whipped cream, enjoy cold local beer on tap, and munch on a warm pretzel or Vietnamese pork bao buns.
 Download on the chairlift, unless you want to ski double blacks, the only other way down the mountain in winter.